-M. DRUG & ALCOHOL ABUSE
+N. DRUG & ALCOHOL ABUSE

 TAS is concerned about the use of alcohol, illegal drugs, or controlled substances as it affects the workplace.
-Use of these substances, whether on or off the job, can detract from an employee's work performance, efficiency, safety, and health, and therefore seriously impair the employee's value to the school.
+Use of these substances, whether on or off the job, can detract from a staff member's work performance, efficiency, safety, and health, and therefore seriously impair the staff member's value to the school.
 The use of any illegal drugs, intoxicants, or controlled substances is strictly prohibited.
 Illicit drug use and indiscriminate alcohol consumption put everyone at risk and cannot be tolerated.
-In keeping with our efforts to promote health and safety and protect the interests of our employees, students, and TAS, we cannot allow anyone to use, possess, sell, manufacture, purchase, or be under the influence of alcohol, illegal drugs, intoxicants, or controlled substances at any time on TAS premises, in TAS vehicles, or while on TAS business.
+In keeping with our efforts to promote health and safety and protect the interests of our staff members, students, and our entire community, we do not allow anyone to use, possess, sell, manufacture, purchase, or be under the influence of alcohol, illegal drugs, intoxicants, or controlled substances at any time on TAS premises, in TAS vehicles or while on TAS business.